 At its core, SWIFT is basically just a bank-to-bank messaging system.
 It supplies a standardized language that institutions use to communicate payment instructions and other info to each other.

 SWIFT messages are programmed in a language known as FIN.
-A sample of FIN language is shown
+A sample of FIN language is shown at right.

 The origins of SWIFT demonstrate how, in spite of tensions, competitive entities—and interests—have historically come together to address shared problems; in this case, issues with interbank payments.